-- {¶ 1} Defendant-appellant, Maya Soueidi ("Maya"), appeals her conviction of securing writings by deception.
-For the following reasons, we reverse, vacating her conviction. - {¶2} In October 2009, Maya was charged with theft by deception pursuant to R.C.
-2913.02(A)(3) and securing writings by deception pursuant to R.C.
-2913.43(A), each containing a furthermore specification that the value of the property was more than \$25,000 but less than \$1,000,000 and that the victim was disabled.
-The matter proceeded before a jury where the following evidence was presented.
+- {¶1} Defendant-appellant, Hiam Soueidi ("Hiam"), appeals her convictions for theft by deception and securing writings by deception.
+For the reasons that follow, we reverse and vacate her convictions. - {¶2} In October 2009, Hiam was charged with theft by deception pursuant to R.C.
+2913.02(A)(3) and securing writings by deception pursuant

 - {¶3} Georges and Hiam Soueidi were married in 1985, had three daughters, and resided in Utah.
 In 1999, Georges and Hiam were involved in a terrible automobile accident where Georges suffered significant head trauma that left him in a coma for six months.
 When he came out of the coma, it was revealed that Georges had suffered substantial, permanent brain damage.
 Following the accident, Hiam quit her job to care for Georges.
 She was also appointed conservator over him, and was responsible for his personal and financial affairs.
 Because of his injury, Georges's personality changed and he became verbally and physically abusive to Hiam and their daughters.
 In 2007, Hiam separated from Georges and filed for divorce.
 When Hiam filed for divorce, Georges moved to Cuyahoga County to be closer to his siblings. - {¶4} In December 2007, Bachara and Lina Soueidi, Georges's brother and sister-in-law, petitioned a Utah court to accept the resignation of Hiam as conservator and appoint them successor co-conservators over Georges.
-The court granted their petition in January 2008. - {¶ 5} The trial testimony established that Georges lives independently in an apartment in Strongsville.
+The court granted their petition in January 2008.

+- {¶5} The trial testimony established that Georges lives independently in an apartment in Strongsville.
 He signed the lease to his apartment without the help of his co-conservators, but with the assistance of his other brother, Nemr Soueidi.
 Georges is able to walk freely and independently to local stores and establishments.
 According to Georges, he has friends in the apartment complex, including his friend "Fred."
-Georges has obtained his own cell phone and opened his own credit card and checking accounts, without the assistance or knowledge of his co-conservators.

-- {¶6} The testimony established that Georges receives \$1,768 in disability benefits from an insurance policy through his former employer, which is enough for him to live on.
+Georges has obtained his own cell phone and opened his own credit card and checking accounts, without the assistance or knowledge of his co-conservators. - {¶6} The testimony established that Georges receives \$1,768 in disability benefits from an insurance policy through his former employer, which is enough for him to live on.
 When his check arrives, Georges signs and Bachara cashes it to pay for Georges's rent and medications.
 Lina testified that if Georges does not take his medications, he can get "mean."
 He has difficulty regulating his emotions and can easily become upset or very emotional and even volatile under certain conditions.
 Georges has screamed at Lina and even threatened her in the past.
 Additionally, Georges filed a police report accusing Lina and Bachara of "taking his money and jewelry." - {¶7} Georges and Hiam's divorce was finalized by a Utah court in March 2009.
 Hiam was awarded sole physical custody of their minor daughter, age 14.
 Georges was not ordered to pay monthly child support; Hiam was solely responsible for providing for their three children.
 As part of the divorce decree, Hiam was awarded exclusive use and possession of the Midvale town home, located in Utah, until their minor daughter graduated from high school; the divorce decree provided that "reasonable efforts will be made to sell the property in a timely fashion."
 The divorce decree further provided that when the town home is sold, Hiam is to receive 62 percent of the proceeds from the sale and Georges is to receive the remaining 38 percent.
 Until the house was sold, Hiam was entitled to "additionally encumber the [Midvale town home] up to her interest in the property."
 According to both Hiam and Georges, the Midvale town home is valued at \$300,000.